Permafrost/Tundra/README.md

       not specified, the schedule will execute every minute.
   * `pipeline` is an optional IData document containing the input arguments used as the input pipeline when executing the service.
-* `$singleton?` is an optional boolean which when true indicates that only one scheduled task should ever exist for this service, and therefore any existing scheduled tasks for this service will be first removed prior to creating a new scheduled task.
-Defaults to false.
+* `$singleton?` is an optional boolean which when `true` indicates that only one scheduled task should ever exist for this `name`, if specified, or this `service` if no `name` is specified, and therefore any existing instances of this scheduled task will be first removed prior to creating a new scheduled task.
+Defaults to `false`.
 * `$enabled?` is an optional boolean which when `true` indicates that the scheduled task should be created in an active state, and when `false` indicates that the scheduled task should be created